Pylons/pylons/pylons/docs/en/advanced_pylons/entry_points_and_plugins.rst

 Introduction
 ============

 An entry point is a Python object in a project's code that is identified by a string in the project's ``setup.py`` file.
-The entry point is referenced by a group and a name so that the object may be discoverabe.
+The entry point is referenced by a group and a name so that the object may be discoverable.
 This means that another application can search for all the installed software that has an entry point with a particular group name, and then access the Python object associated with that name.

 This is extremely useful because it means it is possible to write plugins for an appropriately-designed application that can be loaded at run time.
 This document describes just such an application.